• Home

 What Is A Deed Of Trust?

-A deed of trust is a method of securing a real estate transaction that includes three parties: a lender, borrower and an independent third-party trustee.
+A deed of trust is a method of securing a real estate transaction that includes three parties: a lender, a borrower and an independent third-party trustee.
 The lender gives the borrower the money to buy the home in exchange for one or more promissory notes, while the trustee holds the legal title to the property until the loan is paid off.

 Some states use this method instead of the traditional mortgage process.
 Although there are some exceptions, states tend to use either a deed of trust or a mortgage and not both options.
 The states that use a deed of trust are: